myelintek/documentation/user/dataset.rst

         A remotely accessible NFS/CIFS shared directory could be mounted as a dataset.

 #) Click on the *CREATE* or the *IMPORT* button.
-    Changes to the dataset will be writen to the remote space.
+    Changes to the dataset will be written to the remote space.

 More operations on a dataset are available in the dataset page.